RaspberryTyler/personal-blog/app/content/2021-05-24_trying-to-understand-when-id-use-golang.md

 This is what Ruby on Rails creator [DHH might refer to as an Outpost](https://m.signalvnoise.com/the-majestic-monolith-can-become-the-citadel/): or a piece of functionality that is sufficiently different from the core application that it is an ideal candidate for extraction.

-Go could be an ideal fit to build a legislator matching Outpost.
+Go could be an ideal fit to build a legislator-matching Outpost.
 While the service would still be I/O bound, you could probably do just fine with caching before you needed any load balancing at all.
 And Go's standard library includes everything you need to set up a small RESTful API.

 Go would probably pair well with JAMstack architecture too: you could pair a high-performance statically-rendered website with small high-performance services that offered the same scaling characteristics.